-Our bylaws provide that stockholders who are seeking to bring business before an annual meeting of stockholders and stockholders (other than Apollo and ABRY) who are seeking to nominate candidates for election as directors at an annual meeting of stockholders, must provide timely notice thereof in writing.
-To be timely, a stockholder's notice generally must be delivered to and received at our principal executive offices not earlier than the close of business on the 120th day and not later than the close of business of the 90th day prior to the first anniversary of the preceding year's annual meeting of our stockholders; provided, that in the event that the date of such meeting is advanced by more than 30 days prior to, or delayed by more than 60 days after, the anniversary of the preceding year's annual meeting of our stockholders, a stockholder's notice to be timely must be so delivered not earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the 90th day prior to such meeting or, if the first public announcement of the date of such meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made.
-The 2021 Annual Meeting was held on May 12, 2021.
-Accordingly, a stockholder's notice of a proposal to be brought before the 2022 Annual Meeting was required to be received at our principal executive officers no earlier than the close of business on January 12, 2022 and no later than the close of business on February 11, 2022.
-Unless the date of our 2023 annual meeting is advanced or delayed as described above from June 10, 2023, the anniversary of our 2022 Annual Meeting, a stockholder's notice of a proposal to be brought before the 2021 annual meeting of stockholders must be received at our principal executive offices no earlier than the close of business on February 10, 2023 and no later than the close of business on March 12, 2023.
+Our bylaws provide that stockholders who are seeking to bring business before an annual meeting of stockholders and stockholders (other than Apollo and ABRY), including who are seeking to nominate candidates for election as directors at an annual meeting of stockholders, must provide timely notice thereof in writing.
+To be timely, a stockholder's notice generally must be delivered to and received at our principal executive offices not earlier than the close of business on the 120th day and not later than the close of business of the 90th day prior to the first anniversary of the preceding year's annual meeting of our stockholders; provided, that in the event that the date of such meeting is advanced by more than 30 days prior to, or delayed by more than 60 days after, the anniversary of the preceding year's annual meeting and not later than the close of business on the 90th day prior to such meeting or, if the first public announcement of the date of such meeting is less than 100 days prior to the date of such annual meeting is advanced or delayed as described above from June 16, 2024, the anniversary of our 2023 Annual Meeting, a stockholder's notice of a proposal to be brought before the 2022 annual meeting of stockholders must be received at our principal executive offices no earlier than the close of business on February 17, 2024 and no later than the close of business on March 18, 2024 to be considered timely.
 Our bylaws specify certain requirements as to the form and content of a stockholder's notice.
 All such proposals should be sent to our Corporate Secretary at Rackspace Technology, Inc., 1 Fanatical Place, City of Windcrest, San Antonio, TX 78218.